Step-by-step workflows that chain your resources together.

 Analyze REITs, property markets, and real estate investments using NYU's financial databases.

-Royalty-free images and video clips for student journalism projects.
-No budget?
-No problem — these sources are all free to use.
+Free images and video clips for journalism projects.
+No budget needed.

-The academic databases every journalism student needs for background research.
-Build credibility with peer-reviewed sources and hard data.
+Academic databases for background research — peer-reviewed sources and hard data.